 1. Road to Hana

-If you love driving around in a new place and discovering spots on your own, Road to Hana is one of the top things to do on this island that leads to the most beautiful spots on Maui.
+If you love driving around in a new place and discovering spots on your own, the Road to Hana is one of the fun and cheap things to do on this island that leads to the best places in Maui.

 It’s a 64.4-mile-long road trip adventure that follows Hawaii Route 36, then straight to Route 360.
-The trip starts in Kahului and ends in Hana as the final destination.
+The trip starts in Kahului (Central Maui) and ends in Hana (East Maui)as the final destination.

 The funny thing is that visitors don’t stay in Hana town proper.
 They explore the surrounding areas for hiking, beaches, and picnic spots.

-One of the most popular spots is Wa’anapanapa State Park, which is a beach area filled with black lava sand and met with tidal caves while surrounded by plants that are native to Hawaii.
+One of the most popular spots is Wa’anapanapa State Park, a beach area filled with black sand beach and met with tidal caves while surrounded by plants native to Hawaii.

 The blue water is clear and very refreshing; a nice place to dip after hiking through a bamboo forest, exploring the Hana Lava Tube, or visiting Kahanu Garden.